bhavink/databricks/gcpdb4u/Getting-Started.md

 # Recommendations

 * Read thru pricing and subscription tiers details before your begin.
-* Premium tier includes security features like [Customer Managed VPC](https://docs.gcp.databricks.com/administration-guide/cloud-configurations/gcp/customer-managed-vpc.html) and [IP Access List](https://docs.gcp.databricks.com/security/network/ip-access-list.html) which are are a must have for most of the enterprises.
+* Premium tier includes security features like [Customer Managed VPC](https://docs.gcp.databricks.com/administration-guide/cloud-configurations/gcp/customer-managed-vpc.html) and [IP Access List](https://docs.gcp.databricks.com/security/network/ip-access-list.html) which are are a must have for most of the enterprises and thats what rest of the docs are going to refer to.
-* Subscription tiers could be changed but once you are on a higher tier you cannot downgrade to a lower one.
+* Subscription tiers could be upgraded.
+This applies the upgrade to both current and future workspaces.
 * Subscription tier applies at account level so all of the workspace belonging to the account have same features.
 * Take advantage of [free training](https://docs.gcp.databricks.com/getting-started/free-training.html) to familiarize yourself with the offering.

-# How many workspace do I need?
+# Workspace Deployment Considerations

 Workspace deployment is influenced by your organization structure on GCP.
 Workspace is created within your GCP project utilizing your VPC so there are several options available to us.
 Taking a cue from the GCP recommendations on [resource hierarchy](https://cloud.google.com/resource-manager/docs/cloud-platform-resource-hierarchy)
 ![resource-layout](https://cloud.google.com/resource-manager/img/cloud-hierarchy.svg)

 here we share few options
 ![deployment-patterns](./images/GCP-Databricks%20Workspace-Deployment%20Patterns.png)